Ex-USC doctor charged with sex abuse surrenders license

 In June, prosecutors charged Tyndall with 29 felony counts that could send him to prison for 53 years.
 Authorities say 16 patients ranging in age from 17 to 29 were abused during exams or other treatment.

-Tyndall has denied any wrongdoing and has pleaded not guilty.
+Tyndall has denied any wrongdoing and pleaded not guilty.

 More than 700 women have filed individual civil lawsuits against Tyndall and USC in state court.
 Separately, USC has agreed to a $215 million class-action settlement with former patients.